I mailed out 25 packets. Within three days, an attorney at the biggest law firm in my county called me to meet with him.

 - I gained an abundance of new friends and business associates.

 Of course, no success is possible without a support system.
 First and foremost, I thank God every day for my blessings.
 Many thanks to my husband and my mother for their endless support.
-Equal appreciation to Vickie for the amazing preparation I have been so privileged to obtain.
-As Vickie says: “We are nurses and we can do anything!®”
+Equal appreciation to the Institute for the amazing preparation I have been so privileged to obtain.
+As the Institute says: “We Are Nurses and We Can Do

 Click here for success story ideas.